-Grant income was \$7 thousand in the three months ended March 31, 2022, compared to \$0 in the three months ended March 31, 2021.
+Grant income increased \$72 thousand in the three months ended March 31, 2023, compared to the three months ended March 31, 2022.
 Grant income was recognized under an NIH grant awarded in April 2021 to fund certain study costs to advance our lead therapeutic candidate into clinical trials.
+The level of work activity under the award increased significantly in the first quarter of 2023 compared to the same quarter in 2022.